av1shek/Cool-Javascript-Stuffs/README.md

 # Cool Javascript Stuffs
-This repositry contains some of javascript site that I created to during learning javascript.
+This repositry contains some static pages I created to during learning javascript.